minecraft8472025/sixsevenfilesystem/README.md

 # Six Seven File System

+> [!CAUTION]
+> **Disclaimer:** This is not a serious project.
+It is not secure in any way, extremely slow, uses a lot of RAM, and it should not be used in production.

 A file system using 6 7

 Works with most file types!

 ## Tested filetypes:

+_If a file format is not on this list, it does not mean it will not work.
+These are only the ones I have tested and confirmed._

 ### Text: